LucianoCanziani/portafolio/src/pages/proyectos/whatsapp-link-generator.md

 - Used by several businesses.
 - A URL-encoding translator was created for all types of characters and emojis that the user wants to convert into a link.
-- Developed with NextJs, Whatsapp API, JavaScript and css
+- Developed with ReactJs, Whatsapp API, JavaScript and css

 ## What I learned